 Congrats!
 You’re pregnant!
 I know how excited you must be.
-But you’re also a working woman and now you have questions about maternity leave.
+But you’re also a working woman and now have questions about maternity leave.
 That’s something you’ll need to figure out quickly!
 So, what’s the deal with maternity leave in the USA?
-The deal, I am very sorry to tell you, is that it’s not so great.
+I am very sorry to tell you that the deal is not so great.

 As I prepared to give birth to my first child in 2017, I remember sitting in my office reading through a thick packet of papers my Human Resources department had given me when they found out I was pregnant.
 I wanted to prepare for my baby’s birth.
 Also, I needed to plan for the time I’d take off to deliver the baby and bond with her.
 But I was surprised to learn that while my employer would grant me maternity leave—it would be entirely unpaid.

 I was shocked, frankly.
 I had been working for my employer for seven successful years.
 We also lived in Massachusetts, a state that was ahead of the curve and leading the way on many progressive policies.
 I also learned that I wouldn’t be able to carry over any sick days I had saved in the coming new year.
 This news scared and dismayed me.
 I hadn’t realized that I might have to choose between making ends meet financially for my family or being home to nurture and bond with my newborn daughter.

 The Sad State of Maternity Leave in the USA

 As a new mom, I was unaware of just how far behind other countries the USA is in providing basic paid leave to parents.
 As I started my motherhood journey, I took the time to learn more about what options families have for parental leave in the United States (not much, unfortunately).
 I also researched what the consequences of this dearth of policy can do to a mother’s and baby’s health, a family’s overall financial health, and the economy.
 What I discovered was that, as a country, we are not doing well at all.
 We can do a lot better.